 - 50. The following matters relating to the SOSI have been disclosed properly in the notes to the financial statements: - a.
 The accumulated excess of all past cash receipts, including interest on investments, over all past cash disbursements within the social insurance program represented by the fund balance at the valuation date. - b.
 An explanation of how the net present value is calculated for the closed group. - c.
 Comparative financial information for items in paragraphs 2a, 2b, 2c, and 2d (1) of SOP 04-1, for the current year and for each of the preceding 4 years.
 (Note any preceding years that are unaudited.) - d.
 Significant assumptions used in preparing estimates. - 51.
-There have been no changes in [OR Changes in the following have been properly reported or disclosed in] the actuarial methods or assumptions used to calculate amounts recorded or disclosed in the financial statements between the - a. valuation dates of (for example: January 1, 20X2, and January 1, 20X1, and other valuation dates presented) or changes in the method of collecting data and - b. valuation date of (for example: January 1, 20X2) and the financial reporting date of (September 30, 20X2) or changes in the method of collecting data. - 52.
-There have been no changes in [OR, Changes in the following have been properly reported or disclosed in] laws and regulations affecting social insurance program income and benefits between the - a. valuation dates of (for example: January 1, 20X2, and January 1, 20X1, and other valuation dates presented) and - b. valuation date of (for example: January 1, 20X2) and the financial reporting date of (September 30, 20X2). - 53.
+There have been no changes in [OR Changes in the following have been properly reported or disclosed in] the actuarial methods or assumptions used to calculate amounts recorded or disclosed in the financial statements between the - a. valuation dates of (for example: January 1, 202[X], and January 1, 202[X-1], and other valuation dates presented) or changes in the method of collecting data and - b. valuation date of (for example: January 1, 202[X] and the other valuation dates presented) and the financial reporting date of (September 30, 202[X]) or changes in the method of collecting data. - 52.
+There have been no changes in [OR, Changes in the following have been properly reported or disclosed in] laws and regulations affecting social insurance program income and benefits between the - a. valuation dates of (for example: January 1, 202[X], and January 1, 202[X-1], and other valuation dates presented) and - b. valuation date of (for example: January 1, 202[X]) and the financial reporting date of (September 30, 202[X]). - 53.
 Accounting estimates applicable to the financial information of [Entity] included in the SOSI and SCSIA are based on management's reasonable estimate, after considering past and current events and assumptions about future events.